 Established brands didn’t understand the power of social media back in 2010, but Onepiece did and suddenly they had thousands of ambassadors they needed to manage manually which started the Onepiece ambassador program.

 Are you a brand looking to grow your reach and generate revenue in 2021?
-Brandbassador empowers brands to turn customers and fans into ambassadors, create automated marketing campaigns, generate social buzz, drive sales and track revenue through our plug & play integrations.
-Book a demo with us to find out more.
+Brandbassador empowers brands to turn customers and fans into ambassadors, create automated marketing campaigns, generate social buzz, drive sales and track revenue through our plug & play integrations. with us to find out more.